tu21897/Heart-Rate-Data-Analysis/README.md

 Both watches are clinically tested.

 Date range of hardware used:
-- *Data from 0ctober 1 2021 - April 19 2022 was recorded with the Withings Steel HR*
+- *Data from October 1 2021 - April 19 2022 was recorded with the Withings Steel HR*
 - *Data from April 20 2021 - May 4 2022 was recorded with the Withings ScanWatch*

 **ScanWatch**